jtabbert/vault-backed-aws-creds/README.md

 echo $VAULT_TOKEN
 ```
 11. If you want to re-use the "test-vault" workspace for a future demo, in TFC queue a destroy plan.
 This will save you from having to re-input the Variables :)
+12. You will need to update the **TFC_VAULT_ADDR** variable in the workspace as this will change each time you restart the track